symfony/symfony-docs/contributing/code/tests.rst

 .. note::

-    You don't need phpunit from pear when you install development dependencies.
+    You don't need phpunit from pear when you install dependencies with composer using --dev option.

 Dependencies (optional)
 -----------------------